I Got a Name

-I Got a Name is the fifth and final studio album and first posthumous release by American singer-songwriter, Jim Croce, released on December 1, 1973.
-It features the ballad "I'll Have to Say I Love You in a Song", which reached number 9 in the US singles chart, and the ballad "Salon and Saloon", the last song Croce recorded in his lifetime.
-The song was written by his guitarist Maury Muehleisen and was included on the album as a gift to the writer.
-The song is noted for its sparse piano-only vocal backing.
-This would be Croce's final album, as Croce died in a plane crash on September 20, 1973, the day before the album's title song was released, leaving wife Ingrid Croce and son Adrian J. Croce.
-The title track, the theme from the film The Last American Hero, was another posthumous hit for Croce, reaching number 10 in the US singles chart.
+I Got a Name is the fifth and final studio album and first posthumous release by American singer-songwriter Jim Croce, released on December 1, 1973.
+It features the ballad "I'll Have to Say I Love You in a Song", which reached number 9 on the US singles chart, and the ballad "Salon and Saloon", the last song Croce recorded in his lifetime.
+The song, which is noted for its sparse piano-only vocal backing, was written by his guitarist and friend Maury Muehleisen and was included on the album as a gift to the writer.

+This would be Croce's final album, as he died in a plane crash on September 20, 1973.

+"I Got a Name" was used as the theme for the films The Last American Hero and Invincible.
+It was a posthumous hit for Croce, reaching number 10 on the US singles chart.

+The album reached number 2 on the US charts behind his earlier album You Don't Mess Around with Jim in first place.